-- Comcast XFINITY - as the largest cable provider in the United States, Comcast XFINITY operates in 41 states.
-Prices range from $20 to $110 per month with promotional pricing, which usually lasts one year.
+- Comcast XFINITY TV - As the largest cable company in the United States, Comcast XFINITY's TV service operates in 41 states.
+Its digital cable TV package prices range from $20 to $110 per month with promotional pricing.
+This type of cable offer, however, usually lasts one year.

-- AT&T U-Verse TV - AT&T operates in 21 states, plus more due to acquiring satellite television provider DIRECTV in 2015 (more on DIRECTV below).
+- AT&T U-verse TV - AT&T operates in 21 states, plus more due to acquiring satellite TV provider DIRECTV in 2015 (more on DIRECTV below).
 Pricing for higher tiers runs between $50 and $125 for the first year.
-AT&T U-Verse does provide limited cable under the name U-Basic, although you'll have to call for pricing.
+AT&T U-verse does provide limited cable under the name U-Basic, although you'll have to call for pricing.

-- Charter Cable TV - Charter currently operates in 28 states and recently acquired Time Warner Cable and Bright House Networks in 2016.
-Prices for Charter Cable TV start at about $30 per month when bundled with internet services.
+- Charter Spectrum TV - Charter currently operates in 28 states and recently acquired Time Warner Spectrum and Bright House Networks in 2016.
+Prices for Charter Spectrum Cable TV packages start at about $30 per month when bundled with cable internet services.

-- Time Warner Cable TV - Time Warner Cable serves 29 states, although the name is expected to change soon as part of the Charter Communications acquisition.
+- Time Warner Spectrum TV - One of the most known cable company providers, Time Warner Spectrum packages can be acquired 29 states, although the name is expected to change soon as part of the Charter Communications acquisition.

 - Cox Cable TV - Cox Communications operates in 19 states and offers cable TV plans ranging from $27 for local channels to $152 for the top tier.
 These are one-year promotional rates, so check with Cox Cable to see how much your bill will increase after that first year.

-When you search for cable TV providers by ZIP code you'll likely see at least one of the best satellite providers available in your area.
-Satellite cable is one of the best rural internet options because it's available almost everywhere.
-You can get a wide selection of channels with satellite, just as you would get with the best cable providers.
+When you search for cable TV providers by ZIP code you'll likely see satellite TV providers, like these here, available in your area, too.
+Satellite cable is one of the best rural internet options because it's available almost everywhere, as it relies on a satellite dish.
+You can get a vast TV listing with satellite, just as you would get with cable providers.
 There are two major satellite cable companies serving the U.S.:

 - Dish TV: Dish Network services all 50 states and boasts enough customers to total just over 14% of the pay-TV market.
-Dish offers some innovative features like the Hopper device which allows you to record up to 16 shows at once.
-The company is also one of the first pay-TV providers to offer a custom option, which it calls Flex Pack.
-This plan gives you a choice of different themed channel packs, rather than paying a large bill for hundreds of channels you don't watch.
+Dish offers some nifty gear when you purchase its plans, like the Hopper device, which allows you to record up to 16 shows at once.
+The company is also one of the first pay-TV providers to offer a custom option, which is called the Flex Pack.
+This plan gives you a choice of differently-themed TV listing packs, rather than have you pay a large bill for hundreds of channels you don't watch.
 Dish Network does require a two-year contract, but you get a price guarantee during that time as well.

 - DIRECTV: AT&T bought DIRECTV in 2015, putting the communications behemoth slightly ahead of Comcast in the overall number of pay-TV subscribers, according to Forbes.
 AT&T offers DIRECTV services through its website under the DIRECTV name.
-While Dish TV offers lower prices, DIRECTV has the advantage of NFL Sunday Ticket, one of the most popular sports packages in the nation.
+While Dish TV offers lower prices, DIRECTV has the advantage of offering NFL Sunday Ticket, one of the most popular sports packages in the nation, alongside its packages.

-- Google Fiber: Google is slowly rolling out its fiber internet and TV bundles and is currently available in eight markets nationwide.
-If you're lucky enough to find Google on the list when you search cable providers by ZIP code, you'll pay $130 a month for both services.
+- Google Fiber: This service provider is slowly rolling out its fiber cable TV service and is currently available in eight markets nationwide.
+If you're lucky enough to find Google on the list when you search cable providers by ZIP code, you'll pay $130 a month for both high-speed internet and TV.

 AT&T does use fiber in much of its infrastructure, however, it is not a 100% fiber network.
 AT&T uses what's known as FTTN - or fiber to the node.
 This means that the connection from the street to your house is typically made up of coaxial cable.
 Verizon and Google use FTTP, or fiber to the premises, which brings the fiber cabling all the way up to your residence.
 You are, however, much more likely to find AT&T in your list of available providers when you search for local cable services by ZIP code.